Kona Gold: 2000

 Kona Gold's best year in racing was at age six in 2000.
 He capped off the year with a victory in the Breeders' Cup Sprint and was subsequently voted the American Champion Sprint Horse.

 Kona Gold raced until he was 9 years old.
 After spending several years as a stable pony for former trainer Bruce Headley, he became a permanent resident of the Kentucky Horse Park in 2008 after the death of John Henry.

 Death

 Kona Gold was euthanized on September 25, 2009, at the age of 15 after fracturing his left front leg while exercising in his paddock at the Kentucky Horse Park.
+Surgeons concluded that the injury could not be repaired due to its location.